mpwilbur/MNIST-LinearClassifier-Python-No_Packages/README.md

   + train.csv = training data (42000 images with 745 features, all labelled 0-9)
   + test.csv = testing data (28000 images with 745 features, no labels)

-Settings: 5000 iterations per class, alpha = 0.001
+Settings: 2000 iterations per class, alpha = 0.0001

-Total runtime ~
+Total training time ~ 8 min.

-Results: Accuracy on testing data (calculated by Kaggle) = Not a remarkably high accuracy for this exercise, however shows the effectiveness of simple linear classification of multi-class data
+Results: Accuracy on testing data (calculated by Kaggle) = 91.1% Not a remarkably high accuracy for this exercise, however shows the effectiveness of simple linear classification of multi-class data